 View a log of live stream events for your Live Stream or Live Capture item.
 This logs includes date/time, the user who was responsible for the event, and the technical details of the streaming event.

-Configuring your network camera
+Configuring your IP camera (network camera)

 We recommend using 720p or 1080p video format, and the video must be using the H.264 video compression and AAC audio compression.